delsinm/interactive-resume/README.md

 default_theme: dark   # start in dark mode
 ```

 Sets the color scheme the page loads in.
 Accepts `"light"` or `"dark"`.
-If the key is omitted entirely, the page defaults to light mode.
+If the key is omitted entirely, the page defaults to client OS settings.

 Visitors can always toggle between light and dark using the button in the top-right corner of the page.
 When they navigate between `index.html` and `demos.html`, the active theme is passed along automatically via a URL parameter (`?theme=dark` or `?theme=light`), so the color scheme stays consistent across both pages.